htadwilliams/Glue/readme.md

   - playing sounds
   - repeating other macros
   - cancelling queued actions by name (or all actions)
-  - toggle mouse input lock
+  - toggle mouse input lock e.g. don't move while I sip (spill) this <insert liquid here>

 ## GUI:

 * Logging of keys and macro events (useful for creating new macros).